Clayton ...

 See Joseph Murgatroyd

-This & associated entries use material which was kindly contributed by Derrick Habergham & Christine Oddy
+This & associated entries use material contributed by Derrick Habergham & Christine Oddy

 Clayton, LeonardRef 225-1224